zbalkan/zbalkan.github.io/_posts/2025-04-22-wazuh-duckdb-threat-hunting.md

 ./create_view.sh "SI-801" "2025-04-0*"
 ```

 This is a very opinionated script.
 It assumes the user wants to track the case via a ticket number.
-Inside the script, there us the location of the logs with a naming convention.
+Inside the script, there is the location of the logs with a naming convention.
 Creates a view named `si_801` pointing to `/NFS/2025-04-0*-siem*.log.gz`, where the view name is normalized ticket number and the file path pattern is hard coded.

 The view exposes: